exodus-tola-mindCoder/exodus-tola-mindCoder/README.md

 # 👋 Hello, I'm Exodus

-### Full-Stack Software Engineer & Technical Product Manage
+### Full-Stack Software Engineer & Technical Product Manager

 I don’t code for fun. if it doesn’t solve a problem, I don’t touch it